-My name is Echo Morgan, My real Chinese name is Xie Rong.
-I grew up in ChengDu, the pandas’ home in South-West China.
-I moved to the UK when I was 19.
+My name is Xie Rong.
+I grew up in ChengDu.
+The pandas’ home in south-west of China, I moved to UK when I was 19.
 In my work I take on the role of director, performer, narrator,and filmmaker.
-I am collecting and collaging encounters, voices, texts, and images from my cultural roots in China and my daily life in the UK.
-Through the mediums of performance and film I explore the intrinsic and complex relationship between violence, beauty, and vulnerability, re-examining how these antipodal constructs impact ideas of the ‘self’ and the body.
-There are three paths in my work: Narrative, Live performance and performance Photographs: My narrative is rooted with my family history.
+I collecting and collaging encounters, voices, texts, images and objects from my culture roots in China and my daily life in UK.
+Through the mediums of performance and painting.
+I explore the intrinsic and complex relationship between violence, beauty, and vulnerability, re-examining how these antipodal constructs impact ideas of the ‘self’ and the body.
+My narrative is rooted with my family history.
 I explore my individual memory that is deeply embodied with China’s complex society – one that had undergone a series of philosophical, ideological and political transformations.
-They show as films, little books, short stories and audio pieces.
-In live performance I often transform the surface of my body into symbols: Chinese national flag, blue and white porcelain, gold fish, Chinese landscape painting, rice balls and jade.
-I manipulate contemporary meaning into tradition iconography.
-I often invite viewers to participate, drawing strength from the audiences’ emotional vulnerability, and feelings of uneasiness, to complete the performance as a whole.
+I often invite viewers to participate, drawing strength from the audiences’ emotional vulnerability and feelings of uneasiness to complete the performance as a whole.
 Here, my emotions become entwined with the audiences’, creating a symbiotic relationship based on control and power.
-All the fragments act as a mechanical reproduction circle based on my Buddism philosophy of Samsara.

 Juxtaposing English narration with Chinese traditional songs, I play with my identity and my difficult childhood.
 I explore the territory between gesture and stillness, between my past and present, between abstract mark making and personal story telling.
 Between public space and intimate privacy.